 I Was Hit By a Car While Crossing the Road at an Unmarked Crosswalk.
 Do I Have a Case?

-If you’ve been injured while crossing the road at an “unmarked crosswalk,” you may be entitled to compensation.
-The unique circumstances of your case will determine whether liability can be attached to the driver (or some other party).
-For this reason, an experienced attorney is a valuable resource at an early stage.
-They can evaluate the facts of the case and provide detailed guidance on whether you have a claim, and how you should proceed.
+If you were hurt while crossing the road at an “unmarked crosswalk,” you may be entitled to compensation.
+The unique circumstances of your case determine whether liability attaches to the driver, or some other party.
+For this reason, at an early stage, an experienced attorney is a valuable resource.

 What Is the Difference Between a Marked and Unmarked Crosswalk?

-A crosswalk is technically defined as an area of road that is included in the prolongation or connection of sidewalk boundaries, where intersecting roads meet at approximately right angles.
-This includes marked crosswalks, where signs are in place to warn you, and unmarked crosswalks, those that are “implied” by connected sidewalk boundaries.
+Technically, a crosswalk is an area of road where street intersections occur.
+It is a part of the prolongation, or connection of sidewalk boundaries.
+This includes marked crosswalks, where signs are in place to warn you, and unmarked crosswalks.

 How Can You Avoid an Accident in an Unmarked Crosswalk?

-If the driver who caused your injuries was breaking traffic laws by speeding or intoxicated or distracted driving, they may also be found liable for negligent or reckless driving.
+If the driver who caused your injuries broke traffic laws, they may also be found liable for negligent or reckless driving.
+Examples can include:

 Is Liability For Unmarked Crosswalk Accidents Shared?

-Liability may be shared, depending on the state and the facts of your case.
+The sharing of liability can happen.
+It depends on state laws, and on the facts of your case.

 Comparative negligence laws reduce the damages in proportion with the plaintiff’s own contribution of fault.
 In pure comparative negligence states, like California, there is no fault threshold.
 For example, if the plaintiff is found 10 percent at fault for their own injuries, they have the right to recover up to 90 percent of the total damages.
 This is important in crosswalk accident disputes, as pedestrians may be partially at fault.